 In truth, it was a long, long time ago.
 Somewhere back then, I found myself with a teaching colleague at a northern Minnesota university.
 His name was Jon Hassler.
 He would become one of the past century’s most prolific Catholic novelists.
 Before that happened, we would meet at a local bar after classes and talk about writing while we sipped Old Crow‑and‑water from tall glasses.

 “Always ask for a tall glass”, Jon advised.
 “You get more whiskey that way.”
-We were young.

 If you want to know how long ago this was, let me add that a round of drinks cost eighty cents.
 Leaving change for a dollar on the table between us, we had eighty cents left over after four rounds, enough for a fifth and last one.
 By the time we finished up and were about to stagger home, we were full of whiskey and the sort of novel‑writing fantasies English teachers will entertain even when sober.